 It looked like a television commercial was being shot at Hy-Vee.
-The little goldilocks look alike was jumping up and down in the dairy isle.
+The little Goldilocks look-alike was jumping up and down in the dairy aisle.
 “Please Daddy can I have it?
 I want my own pink milk.
 Please Daddy, a little one just for me.”
 The child was begging for a pint bottle of Shatto strawberry flavored milk.
-When Daddy finally caved in, the little girl went dancing of down the isle with her very own I-don’t-have-to-share glass bottle of Shatto Milk.
+When Daddy finally caved in, the little girl went dancing of down the aisle with her very own I-don’t-have-to-share glass bottle of Shatto Milk.

 Missouri farmers are used to drought and flood and crop failures.
 But after a dozen years of record low milk prices, dairy farmer Leroy Shatto was asking himself, “why am I doing this?”
 So when Shatto Milk Company doubled it’s herd in the first year of operation and exceeded all marketing projections beyond his dreams, his success was hard even for him to believe.

 It takes 13 employees to handle the Holstein herd of 120 dairy cows, manage the processing and bottling plant and distribute the milk to 47 stores within the Kansas City-St. Joseph area.
 And owner Leroy Shatto does it all.
 He is as likely to be processing milk or on the bottling line as he is to be driving the delivery truck to Kansas City.

 The Clinton County dairyman works seven days a week to make sure he can deliver milk fresh from the cow to the store within 48 hours.
 All the milk comes from cows born and raised on the Shatto family farm.
 Customers who love the cold, fresh taste of the glass bottled milk, honk and give him the thumbs up when he’s in the company truck; they call him and write testimonials and send hundreds of letters and emails.